NervanaSystems/neon/doc/source/ml_operational_layer.rst

   * new parameter ifmsize has been added to fprop_cmpool, bprop_cmpool, update_cmpool

-* functions providing compiler hints:

-  * new Tensor.free() function indicating Tensor no longer in use and can be cleaned up
-  * new backend begin() and end() functions to indicate the start and end of repeated instructions (as would be present in loops and so forth).
-  * code can be processed to inject the above hints via `neon.util.compiler_hints.py`.
-To remove, pass the `-s` flag to the command invocation.
-Alternatively from the top level of the project, one can call `make insert_compiler_hints` or `make strip_compiler_hints`

 * epsilon removed as a backend parameter (now associated with specific functions being used)